smartcontractkit/crec-sdk/services/dvp/README.md

     },
 )

 // 3.
-Create an Events Client to listen for verified onchain events from the CREc.
+Create an Events Client to listen for verified onchain events from the CREC.
 // This is used to reliably track the state of a settlement. crecEventsClient, _ := events.NewClient(crecClient, &events.ClientOptions{
     MinRequiredSignatures: 3,
-    ValidSigners: []string{ /* ... trusted CREc signer addresses ... */ },
+    ValidSigners: []string{ /* ... trusted CREC signer addresses ... */ },
 })

 // 4.
-Create a Transact Client to send signed operations to the CREc.
+Create a Transact Client to send signed operations to the CREC.
-// The CREc will then relay the transaction to the blockchain for execution. crecTransactClient, _ := transact.NewClient(crecClient, &transact.ClientOptions{
+// The CREC will then relay the transaction to the blockchain for execution. crecTransactClient, _ := transact.NewClient(crecClient, &transact.ClientOptions{
     ChainId: "1337", // The chain ID where the execution will happen })